Install and configure a LAMP stack

 Configure and enable UFW

-You'll want a firewall application on your Linode.
-Uncomplicated Firewall (UFW) is a frontend for managing firewall rules in Ubuntu.
-It's automatically installed, but it needs to be configured.
-Typically, you only need to open a small number of ports for incoming connections, and leave all others closed.
+As a best practice, you can configure a firewall on your Linode as an extra layer of security.
+Uncomplicated Firewall (UFW) is a preinstalled frontend utility for managing firewall rules in Ubuntu operating systems, and it requires configuration to be active.
+To ensure good security practices, you only need to open a small number of ports for incoming connections, and you can leave all others closed.

 1. Start by enabling UFW: